JuliaLang/julia/README.md

 ### LLVM

 The most complicated dependency is LLVM, for which we require version 3.9 with some additional patches from upstream (LLVM is not backward compatible).
-We recommend either:
+For packaging Julia, we recommend either:
  - bundling a Julia-only LLVM library inside the Julia package, or
  - adding the patches to the LLVM 3.9 package of the distribution.
    * A complete list of patches is available in `deps/llvm.mk`, and the patches themselves are in `deps/patches/`.